KNBR (AM): History

 KPO and KGO building in the 1940s.

 KNBR began broadcasting on April 17, 1922, as KPO, a 100-watt station owned by the Hale Brothers Department Store.
 In 1925, the San Francisco Chronicle newspaper bought half-interest in the operation.
 It originally was located in the department store at 901 Market between 5th and 6th.
 It had a horizontal wire antenna on the roof that was so efficient, the station had listeners all over the Pacific Coast.

 In 1927, KPO became an affiliate of NBC.
 A year earlier, NBC started the NBC Orange Network, its third network, serving the West Coast.
 In 1927, NBC began broadcasting from space rented in the Saint Francis Hotel.
 It operated there for a short time before moving to the Hunter–Dulin Building's 22nd floor.
+On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, the station was assigned to the "clear channel" frequency of 680 kHz, where it has stayed ever since.

-In 1933, KPO was sold to NBC's parent company, the Radio Corporation of America.
-(RCA), Its operation was consolidated into that of its co-owned KGO at the Hunter-Dulin Building.
+In 1933, KPO was sold to NBC's parent company, the Radio Corporation of America (RCA).
+Its operation was consolidated with co-owned KGO at the Hunter-Dulin Building.
 That same year, KPO increased its transmitter power to 50,000 watts following transmitter reconstruction by General Electric.
 From there, NBC operated its West Coast Orange Network, feeding dozens of stations and operating a news bureau to serve NBC.
 As NBC's flagship station on the West Coast, KPO had a full-time orchestra, five studios, and produced many live shows.
 During the rise of Hollywood, NBC's West Coast operation was moved to NBC Radio City Hollywood.